 Military personnel called to duty in emergencies by the Governor or by the President of the United States shall be granted leave with pay not to exceed 30 working days after which leave without pay will be granted.
 This leave shall be granted in addition to regular time.

 Court and Jury Leave

 Any employee serving as a witness, juror, or party litigant shall be entitled to regular University compensation in addition to any fees paid by the Court for such services and such absences shall not be counted as annual leave.

 In cases where service as a witness can be handled by having the involved attorney take a deposition or statement, it is preferred.
 Depositions or statements which involve the University may be taken during duty hours.
 All others should be handled as off-duty time.

 Employees who are accepted by the Court as expert witnesses and paid a fee in excess of the normal witness fee shall take annual leave for the time required for such testimony.

 Where service on a jury would substantially interfere with the execution of the University work schedule, the chief administrative officer of the campus may petition the judge in writing for exemption from service.
 However, if exemption is denied or if no response is received prior to the date jury duty is to begin, the individual must report for jury duty.

-An employee who is summoned to serve on jury duty shall not be subject to discharge from employment, loss of sick leave or vacation time, or any other form of penalty as a result of his or her absence from employment due to such jury duty, upon giving reasonable notice to his or her employer of such summons.
+An employee who is summoned to serve on jury duty shall not be subject to discharge from employment, loss of sick leave or vacation time, or any other form of penalty as a result of their absence from employment due to such jury duty, upon giving reasonable notice to their employer of such summons.